 Ridgway is a small rural town on Colorado's Western Slope, located in a beautiful valley beneath the San Juan Mountains.
 The Ridgway Creative District has been a Colorado-certified creative district since 2013.
 Ridgway Chautauqua at the Sherbino is a 105-year old theater, run by the non-profit Ridgway Chautauqua Society.
 The Sherbino is known locally as "Ridgway's Living Room".

 There will be cash pro juror awards selected by an exciting lineup of professionals in the arts.
-SO FAR confirmed this year are (more to be announced):
+Our amazing pro-jurors are:

 MICHAEL STIPE https://michaelstipe.com/